groucho75/alo-easymail/readme.txt

 == Changelog ==

 = 2.6.00 =
-* Updated: great refactoring to clean and organize the code!
+* Updated: great refactoring to clean and organize the code in a better way
-* Updated: the widget constructor in PHP5 way.
+* Updated: the widget constructor in PHP5 style
-* Fixed: removed the "predomain" language file.
+* Removed: the "predomain" language file

 = 2.5.06 =
 * Added: the Name field now can be disabled in subscription form.